lihqrn/lihqrn/README.md

 ---

----

-✨ _“Não importa a velocidade, importa a constância.”_
+✨ _"Não importa a velocidade, importa a constância."_